Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 3-4 m. sun till half shadow hardy between -15/-20°C

 -montana (Claus) (picture above right) The hardiest Chusquea in my garden.
-Seedling.
+Sterted as a seedling some years ago.

--mimosa subsp. australis (picture down left) Fine decorative leaves
+-mimosa subsp. australis (picture down left) Fine decorative leaves.
+Started to flower in 2023

 Height 3 till 4 meter sun till half shadow hardy between -8/-12°C